 Under Thomas’s leadership, the Bodleian Libraries were awarded the Queen’s Anniversary Prize for the excellence of their collections and their efforts to widen access to their historic collections.
 During her tenure with Cornell, the Cornell University Library received the ACRL Excellence in Academic Libraries.

 Thomas was elected to membership in the American Philosophical Society and received the Melvil Dewey Award from the American Library Association, the Smith Medal from Smith College and the Alumni Achievement Award from Simmons College.
+She is a also member of the American Academy of Arts and Sciences.
 Thomas holds a BA from Smith College, an MSLIS from Simmons College and a PhD in German literature from Johns Hopkins University.